(703) 791-9099 | info@alicetrannp.com

 At the end of the visit, you will have a care plan.
 That might include a diagnosis, a medication recommendation, a therapy referral, or a combination.
 The plan is built with you, not handed to you.

-To get an ADHD diagnosis as an adult in Virginia, you schedule an appointment with a psychiatric provider, a psychiatrist, PMHNP, or in some cases a psychologist.
-The evaluation involves a detailed conversation about your symptoms, when they started, how long you have had these patterns, and how they affect your daily life and work.
-There is no single test for ADHD, it is a clinical diagnosis based on your history and presentation.
+To get an ADHD diagnosis as an adult in Virginia, you schedule an appointment with a psychiatric provider.
+The evaluation involves a detailed conversation about your symptoms: when they started, how long you have had these patterns, and how they affect your daily life and work.
+Your provider may also ask you to complete standardized screening questionnaires and may request input from family members or others who know you well.

 That is exactly the kind of question a psychiatric evaluation is designed to answer, and the honest answer is: it depends.
 Medication is appropriate for some people and not others, and that depends on the severity of your symptoms, how long they have been present, how much they interfere with your life, and whether other approaches have been tried.